mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 ## Querying Materials

 {% capture api_note %}
 In Revit API, Materials are represented by the {% include api_type.html type='Autodesk.Revit.DB.Material' title='DB.Material' %}.
-This type, handles the *Identity* and *Graphics* of a material and provides methods to query and modify the *Shading*, *Physical*, and *Thermal* properties.
+This type, handles the *Identity* and *Graphics* of a material and provides methods to query and modify the *Appearance*, *Physical*, and *Thermal* properties.
 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}